thomas-sittler/jekyll-now/_posts/2018-03-13-utilitarianism.md

 [^warn]: Warning: you'll only find this analogy funny or informative if you're already acquainted with that particular literature.
 Those who have been spared that experience are advised to skip to the next section.

-That is why I call everything in the box only the "normative output" of consequentialism.
-It's what a consequentialist will say if forced to make "right/wrong"-statements.
-But a consequentialist would much rather speak in different terms altogether.

 ## Why theory C has received so much attention
 What I've said is very obvious.
-Discussing the definition of theory C as I did may seem rather like philosophic pedantry.
+Discussing the definition of Act-C as I did may seem rather like philosophic pedantry.
 I share that sentiment.

-Yet theory C has received most of the philosophical attention devoted to consequentialist theories[^def].
-In fact, most of the ink has been spilled not even about theory C but about maximising act-consequentialism (green box), the part of C which applies to acts.
+Yet Act-C has received most of the philosophical attention devoted to consequentialist theories[^def].

 [^def]: Some, like Parfit, _define_ consequentialism as theory C. In other words, they bake a maximising decision rule into the definition of consequentialism.
 That is a merely verbal issue which need not distract us.

 The reason for this strange practice has to do with the order in which ethics has progressed.
 When consequentialist theories were first developed, they were discussed in terms of how they disagreed with the older theories.
 This affected the discussion in two ways.
 First, consequentialist theories were shoehorned into the ternary mould of the older theories, this de-emphasised their distinctive structure.
 Second, they were applied only to acts, like the older theories.

 ## Why it matters
-I haven't delved into this pedantic distinction (everyone knows what the god-damned "spirit" of consequentialism is!) just because I'm interested in history of philosophy for its own sake.
+I haven't delved into this pedantic distinction[^eyeroll] just because I'm interested in history of philosophy for its own sake.
 I think it can actually teach us something.
-Two common objections to consequentialism are (i) that it's too demanding and (ii) that it's self-defeating.
+Two common objections to consequentialism are (i) that it's too demanding and (ii) that it's self-defeating in a damaging way.
 The demandingness objection is narrowly targeted at theory C rather than at the spirit of consequentialism, so it is revealed to misconstrue that spirit.
 The self-defeat objection is aimed even more narrowly at those who (naively) would apply C only to acts rather than to everything.
 Hence both objections lose much of their force.

+[^eyeroll]: I can already feel you rolling your eyes: everyone knows what the god-damned "spirit" of consequentialism is!

 In a sense, the order in which ethics has developed has given an unfair incumbency advantage to the older theories.
 Those theories shaped the terms of the debate, allowing attention to be focused on strange, shoehorned versions of consequentialism, rather than letting consequentialism shine in its natural form.